-- 7. Personal information should not be used except for a purpose to which it is relevant. - Personal information should not be used for a purpose that is not the purpose of collection or a purpose incidental to or connected with that purpose unless - (a) the record-subject has consented to the use; - (b) the person using the information believes on reasonable grounds that the use is necessary to prevent or lessen a serious and imminent threat to the life or health of record-subject or of some other person; or - (c) the use is required by or under law. - 9.
+- Personal information should not be used except for a purpose to which it is relevant. - 8.
+Personal information should not be used for a purpose that is not the purpose of collection or a purpose incidental to or connected with that purpose unless-

+- the reserve segest has consulted to the alle. - b) the person using the information to trace the resolution of the last is necessary to prevent or when the resolution of the last to the life or health of reconstant or of some other persons or - (d) the use is required by or under law. - 9.
 A person who uses personal information should take reasonable steps to ensure that, having regard to the purpose for which the information is being used, the information is accurate, complete and up to date.